tonifrankola/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 * Enter a valid domain name, domain controller name, or IP address of the domain controller;
 * Enable or disable the selected domain; and
 * Modify the credentials for the selected domain.
-> _**Please note!**_ *If the trust relationship was established with newly created or existing domains, they will be discovered and shown in the AD integration dialog after the AD integration system job execution.*
+> **Please note!** If the trust relationship was established with newly created or existing domains, they will be discovered and shown in the AD integration dialog after the AD integration system job execution.

-See [Monitoring multiple domains](https://www.syskit.com/blog/multi-tenant-server-monitoring-with-syskit/) to learn more about how to use SysKit Monitor to monitor more than one AD domain.
+See the [Monitoring multiple domains](https://www.syskit.com/blog/multi-tenant-server-monitoring-with-syskit/) article to learn more on how to use SysKit Monitor to collect data for more than one AD domain.

 #### Period